StefanMathis/stem_magnet/README.md

 - [`ArcSegmentMagnet`]: A curved magnet for surface mounting in rotary machines where the sides are radially oriented.

+The image below shows some of the magnet shapes possible with these types:

 ![Magnet types overview][magnet_types_overview.svg]

 If those magnet types do not suffice, it is very easy to define your own magnet